Tazinho/Advanced-R-Solutions/_book/10-Non_standard_evaluation.md

     __<span style="color:green">A</span>__: `substitute(order(...))` orders the indices of the supplied
     columns in `...` in the context of the submitted data.frame argument, beginning with the first submitted column.

-    We can just copy the part of the source code and see if it does what we expect:
+    We can just copy the part of the source code from `plyr::arrange()` and see if it does what we expect:

     ```r